 - Preheat oven to 375°.
-Cut tops off peppers and remove seeds.
-In a Dutch oven, cook peppers in boiling water 3-5 minutes.
-Drain and rinse in cold water; set aside.
+Cut and discard tops from peppers; remove seeds.
+In a 6-qt. stockpot, cook peppers in boiling water until crisp-tender, 3-5 minutes.
+Drain and rinse in cold water.

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
-Add diced tomatoes, water and pasta mix.
-Bring to a boil.
-Reduce heat; cover and simmer 6-8 minutes or until liquid is absorbed.
+- In a large skillet, cook and crumble beef over medium heat until no longer pink, 5-7 minutes; drain.
+Stir in tomatoes, rice mix and water; bring to a boil.
+Reduce heat; simmer, covered, until liquid is absorbed, 6-8 minutes.

 Reviews for Mexican Stuffed Peppers

 "DeLummox, don't give a recipe one star because you can't follow the directions!
 You cook the rice and pasta in with the beef after you brown and drain it.
 This sounds delicious, can't wait to try it!"